dxWiz/TryHackMe/splunk101/README.md

 Instal Microsoft Sysmon on the desktop with the `install app from file` button and look for the folder name and version after the installation

 # Task 4 Adding Data

+Add data by using the `Settings > Data Inputs > Local event log collection` and look for `Microsoft-Windows-0Sysmon/Operational` then add and save.
+Upload the tutorial data on the desktop, after uploading click on `Start Searching` and wait for the total events as the answer.

 # Task 5 Splunk Queries
 # Task 6 Sigma Rules
 # Task 7 Dashboards & Visualizations